forcedotcom/source-deploy-retrieve/messages/sdr.md

 SourceComponent %s (metadata type = %s) is missing its content file.

+# noContentFound.actions

+- Ensure the content file exists in the expected location.
+- If the content file is in your .forceignore file, ensure the meta-xml file is also ignored to completely exclude it.

 # error_parsing_xml

 SourceComponent %s (metadata type = %s) does not have an associated metadata xml to parse